 This 13.6-inch laptop from Apple (there’s also a 15.3-inch larger version) is its thinnest, lightest MacBook (hence the ‘Air’ in its name).

-The 256GB of storage feels stingy for the price.
-But it's good to see 16GB of Ram, as opposed to the 8GB we used to previously see on base models, and that powerful M4 processor.
+The 256GB of storage feels stingy for the price – but it's good to see 16GB of Ram, as opposed to the 8GB on previous base models, and that powerful M4 processor.

 To find out if this MacBook is the one for you, see our expert Apple 13-inch MacBook Air M4 review.